Cybathlon: CYBATHLON 2016

-Cybathlon 2020
+CYBATHLON 2020

-Cybathlon 2020 took place on 13 – 14 November 2020 – globally and in a new format, at the teams’ home bases.
+CYBATHLON 2020 took place on 13 – 14 November 2020 – globally and in a new format, at the teams' home bases.
 They set up their infrastructure for the competition and filmed their races.
 Instead of starting directly next to each other, the pilots started individually and under the supervision of Cybathlon officials.
 From ETH Zurich, the competitions were broadcast through a new platform in a unique live programme.
-At the Cybathlon 2020 Global Edition, pilots and their technology development teams showed what they have achieved together over the past years and will offer the spectators an unforgettable competition experience.